-In our Industrial business segment, we design, manufacture, sell and service products for use in security and industrial inspection applications, such as airport security, cargo screening at ports and borders and nondestructive examination in a variety of applications.
-The products include Linatron® X-ray linear accelerators, X-ray tubes, digital detectors, high voltage connectors and image-processing software that we generally sell to OEM customers that incorporate these products into their X-ray inspection systems.
+In our Industrial business segment, we design, manufacture, sell and service X-ray imaging products for use a number of markets, including security applications, such as cargo screening at ports and borders and baggage screening at airports, as well as nondestructive testing and inspection applications used in a number of other markets.
+Our industrial products include Linatron® X-ray linear accelerators, X-ray tubes, digital detectors and high voltage connectors.
+In addition, we provide proprietary image-processing and detection software designed to work with these other Varex products to provide package solutions to our Industrial customers.

-The security market primarily consists of airport security (screening of carry-on baggage, checked baggage and palletized cargo) and cargo screening at ports and borders.
-The end customers for border protection systems are typically government agencies, many of which are in oil-based economies and war zones.
+The security market primarily consists of airport security for carry-on baggage, checked baggage and palletized cargo, as well as cargo security for the screening of trucks, trains and cargo containers at ports and borders.
+The end customers for border protection systems are typically government agencies, many of which are in oil-based economies and war zones where there has been significant year over year variation in buying patterns.

-The non-destructive testing market utilizes X-ray imaging to scan items for inspection of manufacturing defects and product integrity in a wide range of industries including aerospace, automotive, food packaging, oil and gas, metal castings and 3D printing.
+The non-destructive testing market utilizes X-ray imaging to scan items for inspection of manufacturing defects and product integrity in a wide range of industries including the aerospace, automotive, oil and gas, food packaging, metal castings and 3D printing industries.
 We provide X-ray sources, digital detectors, high voltage connectors and image processing software to OEM customers, system integrators and manufacturers.
 In addition, new applications for X-ray sources are being developed, such as sterilization of food and its packaging.